NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 This error usually occurs when the hostname of the site loading the analytics does not match the name of the analytics site configured in the dashboard.
 Double-check that they are identical.

-Cloudflare matches hostnames based on a postfix.
+Khulnasoft matches hostnames based on a postfix.
 For example, if you set up analytics for `example.com`, we will allow analytics from `www.example.com`, `blog.staging.example.com`, and `fooexample.com`.
 However, we will not allow analytics from `example.com.br`.

 You may also see this error if the site does not send a `Referer` or `Origin` header.
 The `Referer` header is required (do not try to use the `Referrer-policy` header instead).
 We have a change in-flight now that only the `Origin` header will be required – we believe there is no way to disable that in the browser.

 ### The analytics beacon is blocked by ad-blockers (including adblockplus, Brave, DuckDuckGo extension, etc).
 Why is that?

-Cloudflare is aware that the analytics beacon is blocked by these services.
+Khulnasoft is aware that the analytics beacon is blocked by these services.

-While Cloudflare Web Analytics uses a JavaScript beacon, Cloudflare’s edge analytics cannot be blocked because we can measure every request that is received.
-Edge analytics are available to any customer who proxies traffic through Cloudflare.
+While Khulnasoft Web Analytics uses a JavaScript beacon, Khulnasoft’s edge analytics cannot be blocked because we can measure every request that is received.
+Edge analytics are available to any customer who proxies traffic through Khulnasoft.
 Currently, users on Pro, Business, and Enterprise plans get advanced web analytics powered by our edge logs.

 ### Why am I not seeing all the metrics for single-page application (SPA) or multiple-page application (MPA)?